-The Stewart Lake Trail #1599 begins by following Mountaineer Creek into a mixed forest of alder and pine.
+The Stuart Lake Trail #1599 begins by following Mountaineer Creek into a mixed forest of alder and pine.
 Within a quarter-mile the trail crosses gently into the Alpine Lakes Wilderness and the canopy slowly opens as you pass through talus fields and across log bridges.
 The rushing sounds of the creek remain a fairly constant companion as you steadily gain elevation along the hard-packed trail increasingly lined with Lodgepole and Ponderosa pines.
 At about the two-mile mark find the junction with the Colchuck Lake Trail #1599.1 (sometimes referred to as #1599A) and head left to push up toward the lake.

 From the junction, the once-friendly trail becomes steep, rocky, and difficult.
 Rocks and roots dominate the trailbed, and tight switchbacks become common.
 As you navigate tricky sections of trail, keep an eye out for reasons to stop and catch your breath.
 Youll cross Mountaineer Creek on a large log bridge, and soon after have a pocket-view of Colchuck Peak rising in the distance.
 Beyond, splashing waterfalls and broad vistas beg for a moments pause.
 As you near your destination, cross exposed granite faces and find yourself inexplicably descending dozens of feet of hard-earned elevation before beginning the final set of switchbacks up to the lakeshore.